River Tyne: Geography

 Thomas John Taylor (1810–1861) theorised that the main course of the river anciently flowed through what is now Team Valley, its outlet into the tidal river being by a waterfall at Bill Point (in the area of Bill Quay).
 His theory was not far from the truth, as there is evidence that prior to the last ice age, the River Wear once followed the current route of the lower River Team and merged with the Tyne at Dunston.
 Ice diverted the course of the Wear to its current location, flowing east the course of the Tyne and joining the North Sea at Sunderland.

 The River Tyne is estimated to be around 30 million years old.

+Islands (aits) in the Tyne include Broomhaugh Island and Gold Island.
+Many of the aits that were once there are now gone due to dredging, such as Kings Meadow, Clarenee Islands (or Clarence: sources differ), Little Annie, and Ryton Island.

 Conservation

 The conservation of the Tyne has been handled by various bodies over the past 500 years.
-Conservation bodies have included: Newcastle Trinity House, and the Tyne Improvement Commission.
-The Tyne Improvement Commission conservation lasted from 1850 until 1968.
+Conservation bodies have included Newcastle Trinity House, and the Tyne Improvement Commission.

+The Tyne Improvement Commission conservation was created by the River Tyne Improvement Act 1850 (13 & 14 Vict. c. lxiii) and lasted until 1968.
 The 1850–1950 era was the worst period for pollution of the river.
 The Tyne Improvement Commission laid the foundations for what has become the modern day Port of Tyne.
-Under the management of the Tyne Improvement Commissioners, over a period of the first 70 years the Tyne was deepened from 1.83 to 9.14 m and had 150 million tonnes dredged from it.
-Inside these 70 years, the two Tyne piers were built; Northumbrian, Tyne and Albert Docks were built, as well as the staithes at Whitehill and Dunston.
+Under the management of the Tyne Improvement Commissioners, over a period of the first 70 years the Tyne was deepened from 6 to 30 ft and had 150 million tonnes dredged from it.
+During these 70 years, the two Tyne piers were built; Northumbrian, Tyne and Albert Docks were built, as well as the staithes at Whitehill and Dunston.
 This infrastructure enabled millions of tonnes of cargo to be handled by the Port by 1910.

 The tidal river has been managed by the Port of Tyne Authority since 1968.

 The River Tyne has a charity dedicated to protecting and enhancing its waters and surrounding areas.
 The Tyne Rivers Trust, established in 2004, is a community-based organisation that works to improve habitat, promote better understanding of the Tyne catchment area and build the reputation of the Tyne catchment as a place of environmental excellence.